 Is the review targeting the appropriate company?

 Many credit card processing companies source business through a series of independent sales offices (ISOs) and agents, each of which has the ability to set its own pricing under the processor’s corporate name.

 Credit card processing reviews always “review” a particular processor, but few, if any, clarify the relationship of the reviewer to the processor.
-For example, you can find thousands of online reviews about First Data, but none of the reviews specify if the review is about a relationship with First Data directly, a sales partner (like Sam’s Club credit card processing), an independent agent, or even an agent of an agent of a sales partner.
+For example, you can find thousands of online reviews about First Data (now Fiserv), but none of the reviews specify if the review is about a relationship with First Data directly, a sales partner (like Sam’s Club credit card processing), an independent agent, or even an agent of an agent of a sales partner.

 The sales channel that a business uses is often more important than the processor itself because the sales channel sets pricing and terms, and provides customer service.